 The main examples of food that should be avoided include:

 - Fried foods, such as chips, pastries and other savory foods, fast food;

-- Pork and processed meats such as sausage, ham, bacon, mortadella and salami;
+- Pork and processed meats such as fresh and smoked sausage, ham, bacon, mortadella and salami;

 - Sweets, stuffed biscuits, cakes, ready-made cakes, chocolates, cereal bars;

-- Instant noodles, cube broths, frozen meals ready to eat, ice cream;
+- Instant noodles, stock cubes, ready to eat frozen meals, ice cream;

 - Alcoholic beverages.